 A Perfect Ibiza Vacation

-People think Ibiza is only “party all day and all night”.
-But the truth is that except those rave summer months, Ibiza is a natural paradise all year around.
-I´ve currently been to Ibiza three times and still willing to travel back.
+People think Ibiza is only an ultimate clubbing destination, “party all day and all night”.
+But the truth is that except for those rave summer months, Ibiza is a natural paradise all year round, as well as one of the best Spanish islands to visit.
+I´ve currently been to Ibiza three times and am still willing to travel back.
 The fact that it could literally be a day trip from my hometown Valencia definitely helps.

 Alternatively, in summer Ibiza can be reached from Barcelona, Valencia, or Denia by ferry.